Lectures on LHC Physics: LHC phenomenology

 \item[--] While not really a detector fake the main source of missing energy at hadron colliders are mis-measured QCD jets.
-If parts of jets point into regions with poor calorimetry, like support structures, their energy will be wrongly measured, and the corresponding QCD event will show missing transverse energy.
-One way to tackle this problem is to require a geometric separation of the missing momentum vector and all jets in the event.
-Nevertheless, as a rule of thumb, up to $\ope(1\%)$ of all hard QCD events still lead to more than 100~GeV of fake missing transverse energy.
-Figure~\ref{fig:higgs_lhcall} shows that this is not at all a negligible number.
+If parts of jets point into regions with poor calorimetry, like support structures, the jet energy will be wrongly measured, and the corresponding QCD event will show missing transverse energy.
+One way to tackle this problem is to require a geometric separation of the missing momentum vector and hard jets in the event.
+ATLAS detector studies indicate that up to $\ope(0.1\% - 1\%)$ of all hard QCD events at the LHC lead to more than 100~GeV of well separated fake missing transverse energy.
+Figure~\ref{fig:higgs_lhcall} in Section~\ref{sec:higgs_gf_lhc} shows that this is not at all a negligible number of events.

 \end{itemize}

 Once we understand all sources of fake missing momentum we can focus on real missing momentum.
 This missing transverse momentum we compute from the momenta of all tracks seen in the detector.
 This means that any uncertainty on these measurements, like the jet or lepton energy scale will smear the missing momentum.
 Moreover, we know that there is for example dead matter in the detector, so we have to compensate for this.
 This compensation is a global correction to individual events, which means it will generally smear the missing energy distribution.
 The right panel of Figure~\ref{fig:sim_met} shows a very early missing transverse energy distribution of ATLAS after some of the corrections described above.